twitocode/Tantalum/content/Radioactive Decay.md

 ## Radiation
-The emission of [[energy]] in the form of waves or fast-moving particles The higher the frequency of an electromagnetic-wave, the more energy it carries
+The emission of [[Energy]] in the form of waves or fast-moving particles The higher the frequency of an electromagnetic-wave, the more energy it carries
 ![[Pasted image 20240513170621.png]]
 <!--ID: 1715895327953-->